PASTAplus/PASTA/documentation/doc_tree/pasta_api/data_package_manager_api.rst

 *Upload and Evaluation*
 -----------------------

+Describes methods for uploading and evaluating data packages.

 .. function:: package.createDataPackage(EML) -> transaction identifier

      Creates a new PASTA data package by providing the EML document describing